utlandingur/utlandingur/README.md

   - Despite market challenges that led us to close the startup, you can see the source code in [tengdu-public](https://github.com/utlandingur/tengdu-public). _Note: It's forked and combined from 3 private repos and contains no history._
 - **August 2024 - Present**: Studying web development at Vefskóli Íslands, where I'm also rebuilding their learning management system based on a new redesign.
 Check out the progress in [io.vefskoliv2](https://github.com/ellertsmari/io.vefskoliv2).
 - **November 2024 - Present**: Built a podcast mp3 downloader using Next.js, [podcasttomp3.com](https://podcasttomp3.com).
 Uses mongodb to persist state (downloads and favourites).
-- **January 2025 - Present**: Internship at Hugsmiðjan as a Frontend Developer.
-Currently refactoring and modernizing a 5-year-old client website—migrating from Stylus, Next.js 8, and the Prismic API to Next.js 14, SCSS, and GraphQL.
+- **January 2025 - April 2025**: Internship at Hugsmiðjan as a Frontend Developer.
+Refactored and modernized a 5-year-old client website ([skeljungur.is](https://skeljungur.is)) —migrating from Stylus, Next.js 8, and the Prismic API to Next.js 14, SCSS, and GraphQL.
+- **April 2025 - Present**: Leading the development of [safespace.zone](https://safespace.zone), a team checkin-in tool that's "out of this world!
+Full-stack development using Firebase and Next.js, with tests written using Playwright and Jest.
+Working alongside a designer formerly from Spotify.

 ## 🛠️ Skills and Experience
 - **Languages**: HTML, CSS, SCSS, TypeScript, and a little rust.
-- **Frontend Frameworks & Libraries**: React, Next.js, React Native, , Expo, Tamagui, ShadCn, TanStack Query
+- **Frontend Frameworks & Libraries**: React, Next.js, React Native, Expo, Tamagui, ShadCn, TanStack Query
 - **Backend Frameworks & Libraries**: Mongoose, Node.js, Firebase, GraphQL, Express, Sequelize
-- **Testing Frameworks**: Jest
+- **Testing Frameworks**: Jest, Playwright.
 - **CMS & Content Management**: Prismic
 - **Tools**: Git, Figma, Jira
 - **Soft Skills**: Product Management, public speaking, managing cross-functional teams